Thank you for your interest in Main Street America. Learn more at mainstreet.org.

 Non-performance:

-• Grantees will have until August 31, 2024 to complete their respective projects.
+- Grantees will have until November 30, 2026 to complete their projects.

-• The GM On Main Street Grant Program will be paid to Grantees up front and in full upon award.
+- The GM On Main Street Grant funds will be paid to Grantees upfront and in full upon award.

-• If a Grantee does not complete its project by August 31, 2024, the completion date may be extended at the sole discretion of Main Street America, or Main Street America may request that the Grantee return funds.
+- If a Grantee does not complete its project by November 30, 2026, the completion date may be extended at the sole discretion of Main Street America and General Motors, or Main Street America may request that the Grantee return funds.

 About the Award